tseccull/motes/instrument_io/instrument_io_instructions.md

 starting from the basics, however, will be helpful to anyone approaching this kind of data processing/reduction work for the first time.

+Documentation outlining how to run MOTES stipulates and recommends the extent to which data should be reduced before it is provided to MOTES.
+Those same stipulations and recommendations also apply here, even if they are not explicitly restated.

 ## Creating an Instrument I/O Module.

 The following instructions will guide you through the process of